Centre sold vehicle data to private firm in 2014 ignoring objections on pricing, privacy: Report

 April 2015: On April 20, 2015, Fast Lane wrote to the transport ministry asking it to postpone the commencement of the one-year contract to May 1, 2015 from from September 16, 2014.
 Fast Lane made the request, suggesting that it had not been able to leverage the data for commercial use because of gaps in data.

-In August 2015, the National Informatics Centre denied any fault in data sharing and objected against grant of any grace period to Fast lane.
+In August 2015, the National Informatics Centre denied any fault in data sharing and objected against grant of any grace period to Fast Lane.
 A month later, the file was sent to the finance wing for finalising a formula for grace period.
 This was the first occasion that the finance wing received the file and they too, rejected the grace period request.
 The finance wing also raised questions on pricing of the data, under the deal.

 However, despite all these objections, the ministry granted the company a grace period till November 30, 2015, for a contract that expired on September 18, 2015.